CallmeLins/streamlit-nav-page/README.md

 ## visit it

-you can visit it use url "example.com/dashboard"
+You can visit it use url "example.com/dashboard"